Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Results

 \subsection{Diffusion--Marangoni boundary}

 We derive asymptotic solutions at the diffusion--Marangoni (DM) boundary in Appendix \ref{subsec:a_strong_diff_and_surf}, where both diffusion and Marangoni effects dominate over interfacial advection (see the DM boundary in figure \ref{fig:dr}\textit{a}).
-The asymptotic solution for $a_{\text{DM}}$ has a complex dependence on $\alpha$, $\beta$, $\delta$, $\theta$, $\sigma$ and $K_0$ that is different to $a_{\text{AM}}$.
-Nevertheless, we find that $a_{\text{DM}}$ exhibits similar trends as $a_{\text{AM}}$ with respect to $\alpha$, $\beta$, $\delta$, $\theta$, $\sigma$ and $K_0$, and furthermore, because of its nonlinear dependence on $K_0$, wave-steepening effects can lead to shock formation in the surfactant-flux and drag-reduction distribution.
-When bulk--surface exchange is weak, e.g. at the DM$_\text{E}$ boundary depicted in figure \ref{fig:dr}(\textit{b}), we find that $a_{\text{AM}} = a_{\text{DM}} \approx 1/(\theta+\sigma \phi_x)$.
+The asymptotic solution for $a_{\text{DM}}$ has a complex dependence on $\alpha$, $\beta$, $\delta$, $\theta$, $\zeta$ and $K_0$ that is different to $a_{\text{AM}}$.
+Nevertheless, we find that $a_{\text{DM}}$ exhibits similar trends as $a_{\text{AM}}$ with respect to $\alpha$, $\beta$, $\delta$, $\theta$, $\zeta$ and $K_0$; furthermore, because of its nonlinear dependence on $K_0$, wave-steepening effects can lead to shock formation in the surfactant-flux and drag-reduction distribution.
+When bulk--surface exchange is weak, e.g. at the DM$_\text{E}$ boundary depicted in figure \ref{fig:dr}(\textit{b}), we find that $a_{\text{AM}} = a_{\text{DM}} \approx 1/(\theta+\zeta \phi_x)$, such that the propagation speed is the same for all $\alpha$, $\beta$, $\gamma$ and $\delta$ and there is no wave-steepening at leading order.